fkhalikov/Volur-v2/DEVELOPMENT.md

 ### Reading Log Files for Backend Issues

 The backend writes log files automatically when running.
-This is essential for debugging MongoDB issues, API errors, and data loading problems.
+This is essential for debugging SQL Server issues, API errors, and data loading problems.

 #### Log File Location